reactql/kit/README.md

 ## Docker

-A [Dockerfile](https://github.com/reactql/kit/blob/master/Dockerfile) is included out-the-box.
-Building the image will generate optimised assets and a web server that runs in production mode, ready to deploy.
+A [Dockerfile](https://github.com/reactql/kit/blob/master/Dockerfile) is included, that will build, optimise and bundle a production-mode ReactQL web server, your static assets and client-side code -- making it trivial to deploy to production.

 Build as normal with: